ner0-m/elsa/CONTRIBUTING.md

 ### Dependency Management

 As of December 2020, we switched to [CPM](https://github.com/TheLartians/CPM.cmake) for our dependency management.
-Hopefully, you don't really have to know and it doesn't get the way.
+Hopefully, you don't really have to know, and it doesn't get in the way.
 See the [root CMakeLists.txt file](./CMakeLists.txt), as an example for our usage.

 It is recommended to set `CPM_SOURCE_CACHE` (see [here](https://github.com/TheLartians/CPM.cmake#cpm_source_cache) for